-The 1920s are sometimes referred to as the ‘roaring twenties’, but for the UK economy it was a period of depression, deflation and a steady decline in the UK’s former economic pre-eminence.
-In the US, the economy boomed on the back of mass production techniques, growing efficiency – and increasingly a credit bubble, which would later contribute to the stock market crash and great depression.
-But, in UK, tied to the gold standard, the economy experienced a decade of deflation and stagnant growth.
+The 1920s are sometimes referred to as the ‘roaring twenties’, but for the UK economy, it was a period of depression, deflation and a steady decline in the UK’s former economic pre-eminence.
+In the US, the economy boomed on the back of mass production techniques, growing efficiency – and increasingly a credit bubble, which would later contribute to the stock market crash and the great depression.
+But the UK, tied to the gold standard, the economy experienced a decade of deflation and stagnant growth.

 - Lack of demand.
 Due to contractionary fiscal and monetary policy, there was insufficient demand in the UK economy, leading to stagnant economic growth.